Tool parser

 Discovery rules (src/tools/claude_code/discovery.rs):

-• Enumerate immediate subdirectories of ~/.claude/projects/.
+• Enumerate immediate subdirectories of every configured CLI projects/ root.

 • Walk the Desktop sessions tree to depth 8 looking for any directory named projects; treat each child as a session source.